All Episodes

 I'm proud of that church.

-Doing and continuing the terrific work the church does, Reverend Wright.
+Wonderful young pastor doing and continuing the terrific work the church does, Reverend Wright.

-Last Sunday, the Trinity United Church of Christ here is this wonderful young pastor, Otis Moss, introducing the visiting Reverend Michael Flager.
+Last Sunday, the Trinity United Church of Christ, here is this wonderful young pastor, Otis Moss, introducing the visiting Reverend Michael Flager.

 We are delighted.